krystleM26/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+A closure in javaScript is similar to a one-way bridge that allows you to access the outer function scope from the inside, and not from the outside.
 2. Study the following code, then answer the questions below.

 ```js
 function personalDice(name){

   return function(){
       // generate random number between 1 and 6
     const newRoll = Math.floor(Math.random() * 6);